viterbox/backend-test-2/README.md

 ### Bonus

   - Provide proper unit tests.
-  - Add an endpoint to allow users share feedback about the items contained in its orders
+  - Add an endpoint to allow users share reviews about the items contained in its orders
   - Providing an online demo is welcomed, but not required.

 ## Good luck!